Manager, Coalition Development

 Employment Status: Full-time, exempt

-The Manager is responsible for the management and enhancement of CADCA's National Coalition Development Support Delivery System (CDS).
-The Senior Manager will work directly with the Deputy Director of Training, Coalition Development TA and Outreach to carry out the National Coalition lnstitute's mission of facilitating intensive, comprehensive technical assistance to coalition, state and federal leaders.
-Additionally, the Senior Manager will oversee and supervise the work of the Associate.
+The Coalition Development (CD) Manager is responsible for the management and enhancement of CADCA’s National Coalition Development Support Delivery System (CDS).
+The CD Manager will work directly with the Deputy Director of Training, Coalition Development TA and Outreach to carry out the National Coalition Institute’s mission of facilitating intensive, comprehensive technical assistance to coalition, state and federal leaders.
+Additionally, the CD Manager will oversee and supervise the work of the CDS Associate.
 This position focuses on building new coalitions and strengthening the capacity of existing ones with an emphasis on the Drug-Free Community (DFC) Support Program grant recipients, economically disadvantaged communities and coalitions serving special populations throughout the United States and its territories.

-The Manager will be required, among other tasks, to:
+The CD Manager will be required, among other tasks, to:

-- Provide direct coalition development support to the prevention field with an emphasis placed on, new year 1/6 DFC grant recipients, participants in the National Coalition Academy (NCA) and unfunded DFC grant applications
+- Supervise a team (staff and consultants) that provide direct coalition development support to the prevention field with an emphasis placed on DFC Government Project Officers, new year 1 and 6 DFC grant recipients, participants in the National Coalition Academy (NCA) and other unfunded DFC grant applicants

-- Provide proactive outreach to new DFC grant recipients and individuals attending the National Coalition Academy
+- Coordinate/lead with other CADCA Managers to provide proactive outreach to new DFC grant recipients and individuals attending the National Coalition Academy

-- Manage intake, assess all coalition development support referrals, and triage requests for resolution
+- Manage intake, and supervise the assessment of all coalition development support referrals, and triage requests for resolution (DFC and non-DFC)

-- Monitor and analyze emerging trends and coalition development support data findings to continuously improve delivery and create tools/resources to better support other CADCA departments and the prevention field
+- Research, monitor and analyze emerging trends and coalition development support data findings to continuously improve delivery and create tools/resources to better support other CADCA departments and the prevention field; Develop reports on this research and trending topics, as requested

-- Interface with DFC Federal Partners in the coordination, delivery and reporting of coalition development support for the DFC grant recipients
+- Interface with DFC Federal Partners including Project Officers in the coordination, delivery and reporting of coalition development support for DFC grant recipients

-- Collaborate with other lnstitute/CADCA departments to create resources and materials and manage distribution mechanisms for products
+- Collaborate with other Institute/CADCA departments to create resources and materials and manage distribution mechanisms for products

-- Work with Training, Coalition Development TA and Outreach colleagues to support special projects
+- Collaborate with Training, Coalition Development TA and Outreach colleagues to support special projects

 - Contribute to CADCA’s business development efforts by identifying new partners, writing sections of proposals to funders

-- Lead the implementation of coalition development support (technical assistance) on special projects
+- Lead the implementation of CDS (technical assistance and/or project management) on special projects within the team or with other CADCA departments

-- Support the Outreach Manager in the development of coalitions in states that have minimal DFC grant recipients funded
+- Lead the strategic development of plan to support coalitions in states that have minimal DFC grant recipients funded, coalitions with special/unique populations

-- Provide onsite training and coalition development at National conferences, fee for service and federal partner trainings
+- Provide coalition development oversight and direct service at National conferences, customized training services, and federal partner trainings

-The Manager must be an experienced substance abuse prevention professional who has demonstrated competencies in the above areas.
+The CD Manager must be an experienced substance misuse prevention professional who has demonstrated competencies in the above areas.
 The ideal candidate will possess:

-- Knowledge of theory, concepts, and practical application of effective substance abuse prevention strategies.
+- Knowledge of theory, concepts, and practical application of effective substance misuse prevention strategies including the prevention-treatment-aftercare continuum.

-- Ability to investigate and apply best practices appropriate for the substance abuse prevention field.
+- Ability to investigate and apply best practices appropriate for the substance misuse prevention field.

 - Understanding of CADCA’s community problem-solving methods and the Strategic Prevention Framework.